-Board
+Board Report

-The Authority subject to the Freedom of Information Act 1982 which establishes an Information Publication Scheme (1953) remitting agencies to publish a broad range of information on their website from 1 May 20
+The Authority is subject to the Freedom of Information Act 1982 which establishes an Information Publication Scheme (IPS) requiring agencies to publish a broad range of information on their website from 1 May 2011.

 To facilitate compliance with this legislation, a summary is provided after each Board meeting.
 Each summary will have regard for any privacy requirements, and include decisions that are required to be made public under the IPS.